Platinum Hit

-Platinum Hit was a 2011 reality competition series on Bravo, in which 12 singer-songwriters compete through innovative songwriting challenges that tested their creativity, patience and drive.
+Platinum Hit is a 2011 reality competition series on Bravo, in which 12 singer-songwriters compete through innovative songwriting challenges that tested their creativity, patience and drive.
 The series was created and produced by Evan Bogart.
 Every episode featured a different topic – from a dance track to a love ballad – that required the contestants to write and perform lyrics from various genres, for a cash prize of $100,000, a publishing deal with songwriting collective The Writing Camp, and a recording deal with RCA/Jive label.
 The show ran for one season, and Sonyae Elise was named the winner of that season.

 The show was originally to be entitled Hitmakers and was later changed to Going Platinum before settling on its final title.

 Judges and hosts

 Kara DioGuardi was the head judge.
 Jewel served as both host and judge.

 Other guest judges include Leona Lewis, Natasha Bedingfield, Donna Summer, Taio Cruz, Jermaine Dupri, Ryan Tedder and Keith Naftaly.
 Platinum Hit premiered on May 30, 2011, and was shown Mondays at 10 pm Eastern/Pacific until June 27, 2011.
 Effective July 8, 2011, Platinum Hit was shown Fridays at 8 pm for the rest of its run.